 To take a screenshot (called a snip), click the NEW button in the top left corner.

-Windows key and Shift key and the letter S.
+You could also use the keyboard shortcut Windows key – Shift key and the letter S

 The way in which you launch (start) Snip and Sketch has an effect on how you proceed with viewing the capture after you’ve made them, as you’ll see shortly.